 A loan origination fee is an upfront fee charged by your lender to process a new loan application.
 Lenders use these fees to offset the costs of underwriting and verifying a new borrower.
-Origination fees are sometimes referred to as points on your personal loan.
-Loan origination fees for personal loans can range from 1 percent to 8 percent of the loan amount, depending on your credit score and the length of the loan.
+With mortgages, origination fees are sometimes referred to as points.
+Many personal loan lenders do not charge origination fees, but if they do, these fees can range from 1 percent to 8 percent of the loan amount, depending on your credit score and the length of the loan.

 How are loan origination fees determined?